89Q12/M3E5/README.md

   - Custom voice channels
   - poke admins/moderators via Telegram or Email if they aren't online
   - Advanced permission system, that ueses groups of accepted roles and banned roles per command
+  - celery as queuing system, the brocker will be redis.
+With the bot becomes scaleable and background tasks get easier to manage
 - Chatbot features
   - Answers to messages like a real human
   - Discord bridge